 - 1. A summary of research performed during the award year and evaluation of the results.
 The summary should be technical, but targeted to a general scientific audience.
 The summary should be sufficiently detailed such that the Investigator's research activities over the award year are clearly described.
 Figures and references can be included if appropriate.
 If the research differs from the originally funded proposal, please provide an explanation.
 The report must be signed by the Investigator and should not exceed four pages. - 2.
 A one-paragraph lay summary, for the public, detailing the research performed over the award year. - 3.
 A brief description of collaborations and partnerships related to the Damon Runyon-funded research, with either academic and/or industry scientists.
-Please identify your collaborator(s) and his/her academic/industrial affiliation(s). - 4.
-An up-to-date NIH biosketch including: - a. a bibliography of publications from the award year (please submit pdf copies of reprints) - b. an updated list of current and pending funding - c. a list of conferences and seminars attended and presentations given during the award year - d. changes in the Investigator's responsibilities or title (tenure/promotion, leadership positions, consultant work, etc.) - 5.
-Brief comments on the most important accomplishment over the past year please address any issues or concerns regarding obstacles to your success to which the Foundation might respond. - 6.
-A brief description of the Investigator's current research and office space allocation. - 7.
-A completed intellectual property disclosure form. - 8.
-A budget for the next year of funding.
+Please identify your collaborator(s) and their academic/industrial affiliation(s). - 4.
+A brief description of participation in any community-based educational mentorship program (e.g. STEM or Diversity, Equity and Inclusion initiatives). - 5.
+An up-to-date NIH biosketch including: - a. a bibliography of publications from the award year (please submit pdf copies of reprints) - b. an updated list of current and pending funding - c. a list of conferences and seminars attended and presentations given during the award year - d. changes in the Investigator's responsibilities or title (tenure/promotion, leadership positions, consultant work, etc.) - 6.
+Brief comments on the most important accomplishment over the past year please address any issues or concerns regarding obstacles to your success to which the Foundation might respond. - 7.
+A brief description of the Investigator's current research and office space allocation. - 8.
+A budget for the next year of funding. - 9.
+A completed intellectual property disclosure form. - 10.
+Are there any plans to share data, either before or after its publication in a peer reviewed journal?
+If so: - a.
+What type of data is it (genome/exome sequence, images, structures, statistical software or algorithms, etc.)? - b.
+Where will it be shared (such as Figshare, Dataverse or Open Science Framework (OSF))? - c.
+Who will be in charge of preparing the data to share? - d.
+What are the expected costs of preparing and sharing this data?